 ** This is a paid campaign with Visit Essex**

 Essex County is easily reached from London and borders with Suffolk and Cambridgeshire – there is plenty going on all year round, you are bound to have a fun day out.
 Here are just a handful of kids days out to keep the children entertained.

 Sealife Adventure – Thangs to do in Essex

 Eastern Esplanade, Southend-on-Sea SS1 2ER

-The Sealife Adventure in Southend-on-Sea is the UK’s first Zooquarium.
+One of our favourite things to do in Essex is the Sealife Adventure in Southend-on-Sea is the UK’s first Zooquarium.
 It’s one of the best things to do in Southend with kids.
 You will be immersed in the wonders of life on planet earth, with everything from the mysteries of the deepest oceans to the beauty of the jungles and deserts.
 We absolutely loved our visit and it was amazing to get so close to our amazing sea life.

 Not only can you gaze at the tranquil aquarium with rays, sharks and marine fish but there are also animal enclosures including meerkats and a family of monkeys which were rescued from a lab.
 There is also a small dinosaur walk through with moving dinosaurs and fact cards which is amazing.
-They also have a cafe on site as well as a gift shop.
+They also have a cafe on site with great food as well as a gift shop.

 Prices: Entry on the day £12.50; children under 90cm free with full-paying adult

 Opening daily: Summer 10.00am to 8.00pm; winter 10.00am – 5.00pm.

 More info on Sealife Adventure here